ansleybrown1337/bayes-sampler-comparison/README.md

 $$ \mu_i = \alpha + \beta_{S}S_i + \beta_{T_i}T_i $$
 $$ C* \sim Normal(D_i, \sigma_{C}) $$

+**A comment on clusters v. features:**

+*Clusters* are kinds of groups within the data (e.g., irrigation event count or analyte type)

+*Features* are aspects of the model (parameters) that vary by cluster (e.g., the effect of sampler method or tillage treatment on the observed concentration)

 ### Create the statistical model in R
 The source code for the statistical model can be found in `2_code/analysis.Rmd` and `2_code/analysis_test.Rmd`.